-- G.3.1 The Chief Officer with delegated responsibility for licensing will consider all available information provided with the application against the requirements of this policy. - G.3.2 The applicant will be entitled to provide the Chief Officer with delegated responsibility for licensing with any written mitigating circumstances.
-Where appropriate, the applicant may be requested to attend a meeting with the Chief Officer with delegated responsibility for licensing if that Chief Officer believes it would assist with the determination.
+- G.3.1 The (insert title) will consider all available information provided with the application against the requirements of this policy. - G.3.2 The applicant will be entitled to provide the (insert title) with any written mitigating circumstances.
+Where appropriate, the applicant may be requested to attend a meeting with the (insert title) if the (insert title) believes it would assist with the determination. - G.3.3 If a licensing officer wishes to inspect the vehicle the applicant may be requested to attend an appointment at the Council Offices for that purpose only.

-- G.3.3 If a licensing officer wishes to inspect the vehicle the applicant may be requested to attend an appointment at the Council Offices for that purpose only. - G.3.4 Failure to attend any appointment at the request of a licensing officer can be considered as part of the determination process.
+G.3.4 Failure to attend any appointment at the request of a licensing officer can be considered as part of the determination process.